itznotpk/UMSIC-2025-WorkPulse-App/README.md

 vercel
 ```

-Alternatively, connect your GitHub repository to Vercel for automatic deployments on push.
+Alternatively, connect your GitHub repository to Vercel for automatic deployments on push.\

----

-## 📄 License

-This project is private and proprietary.

 ---